 Despite the fact that no Kuga Plug-In Hybrid comes with fast-charging capability, the top-up times aren’t as long as you might imagine.
 As long as you’ve got off-street parking and the ability to recharge overnight, it should be easy to start each day with a full battery.
 Do so and you’ll benefit from an official 35 miles (more realistically 28-30 miles) on electric power, before the car toggles into one of its other drive modes.

 You can charge the battery using the engine, but this isn’t a particularly efficient way of doing things – expect your average fuel economy to plummet if you use this feature on a regular basis.
-Unless you’re due to enter a specific low-emissions zone, we’d suggest leaving the car in hybrid mode and letting the system work its magic.
+Unless you’re due to enter a specific low-emissions zone, we’d suggest leaving the car in hybrid mode and letting it figure things out.

 Ford Kuga Plug-In Hybrid range, MPG & CO2 emissions